|Rewards Rating:||3.9 / 5|

 You can view full list of IHG transfer partners and transfer rates on their website.

-How many IHG points do you need for a free night?
+How many IHG points do you need for a rewards night?

 |Category||Points||Point value (cents)|